-Occasional bouts of heartburn are common.
-If you have persistent heartburn or take antacids daily, consult your doctor.
+Occasional bouts of heartburn are common, but if you have persistent heartburn or take antacids daily, consult your doctor.
 Your heartburn may be a symptom of GERD or another condition.

-If the heartburn seems worse or different than usual — especially if it occurs during physical activity or is accompanied by shortness of breath, sweating, dizziness, nausea or pain radiating into your shoulder and arm — get emergency help immediately.
+If the heartburn seems worse or different than usual — especially if it occurs during physical activity or is accompanied by shortness of breath, sweating, dizziness, nausea or pain radiating into your shoulders or arms — get emergency help immediately.
 These signs and symptoms may indicate a heart attack.
-Keep in mind that you can have both: people with indigestion can also have heart disease.
+Keep in mind that you can have both: people with heartburn can also have heart disease.

-In addition, seek medical attention immediately if you experience new chest discomfort and you have had a heart attack before, have heart disease or diabetes, smoke, are overweight, or have high cholesterol.
+In addition, seek medical attention immediately if you experience new chest discomfort and you have had a heart attack previously, have heart disease or diabetes, smoke, are overweight, or have high cholesterol.

 Learn more about: